keys icon

 What are current remortgage rates?

-The best remortgage rates are currently sitting above 4%, with five-year fixed deals offering a lower rate than two-year fixes.
+As of December 2025, the best remortgage rates sit well below 4%, with two-year fixed deals offering a lower rate than five-year fixes.
 See the most up-to-date list of the top remortgage rates on our charts.

 Note that the remortgage rate you qualify for will depend on your credit history, your financial circumstances and the amount of equity you own in your property.